 As a partner in the conversion process, it is incumbent on The Crowley Company to help clients discern the most cost-effective manner to digitize and process archives and records.
-Sometimes the answer is a hardware purchase that outfits customers to take on their own conversion projects; sometimes – depending on the variety and quantity of media and deliverable demands – it makes economic or workflow sense to have the project scanned either on- or off-site by a professional service bureau.
-And – in other cases – a hybrid approach provides the best ROI (ie: Crowley Imaging scans and processes a collection while the client may update the metadata).
+Sometimes the answer is a scanner purchase that outfits customers to take on their own digitization projects; sometimes – depending on the variety and quantity of media and deliverable demands – it makes economic or workflow sense to have the project scanned either on- or off-site by a professional conversion services bureau.
+And – in other cases – a hybrid approach provides the best ROI (ie: Crowley Imaging scans a microform collection and the client does their own processing or metadata updates).

 Benefits of outsourcing scanning or micrographics projects include: